MenITrust/PROJECT_2/README.md

 # ⚡PROJECT_2⚡

-A game made with C++ alone from a classwork.
-This is  a number guessing game which allows on to input the amount of trials He/She wants to play and guess numbers between 1 - 100.
+A game made with C++ alone .
+This is a number guessing 🤔 game which allows one to input the amount of trials He/She wants to play and guess numbers between 1 - 100.